Express Your Story

 How does it help?

-Art allows clients to externalize their pain so it can be observed and reframed.
+Clients can externalize pain so it can be objectively observed and reframed.

-Creating art while exploring painful material helps make the process more tolerable because making art is soothing.
+Creating art while exploring painful material is more tolerable because making art is soothing.

-Telling stories and processing experiences using a visual platform can help clients develop insight about cognitive distortions and faulty beliefs.
+Processing experiences with visual platform can help w/ insight into faulty beliefs.

-Creating art is not a linear process, it is a gradual process that enables a client to go at their own pace.
+Creating art is not a linear process, it is a gradual process that enables a client to go at thier own pace.

-Touching the pieces is a sensory experience that can help one feel grounded/present in their bodies.
+Touching and moving the pieces is a sensory experience that can help one feel grounded/present in thier bodies.

 Interacting with interesting, validating imagery can maintain motivation and engagement in therapy process.

-Fantasy figurines can be used to express feelings or wishes that may otherwise feel too difficult to discuss.
+Fantasy figurines can be used to express feelings or wishes that might otherwise feel too difficult or taboo to discuss.

-Using metaphor to process feelings can feel safer and less vulnerable.
+Using metaphor to process traumatic feelings/memories can feel safer and less vulnerable.